 Optimizing supervision of the student and preventing harm is the key here.
 If a parent is unavailable and the student is in immediate need of mental health services (she or he is at high risk for suicide), school personnel should contact a first responder (e.g., police or EMS).
-A school’s emergency plan could include provisions for obtaining parental consent for transporting students in need of immediate treatment.
-Police should be called if the student has in possession a lethal means of harming self or others, and as needed if the student becomes combative.
+A school's emergency plan could include provisions for obtaining parental consent for transporting students in need of immediate treatment.
+Police should be called if the student possesses lethal means of harming herself or himself or others, and as needed if the student becomes combative.

 Child Protective Services needs to be called if:

 - parents do not take appropriate action to get a high-risk child the mental health services she or he needs, thus endangering the life of the child.

 Parents need to be contacted if there is any degree of suicidal risk.
 It's critical to stay with the student if risk of imminent danger exists.
 Student safety and support are paramount.14 Until the school hands the student over to another authority (e.g., parent, police, EMS), it is the school's responsibility to appropriately supervise the student.
 While a low-risk student may not need an immediate "safety watch," a support system should be mobilized and the child should subsequently be monitored for an increased level of risk.
 Collaboration should occur among appropriate personnel to supervise, support, and monitor at-risk students.